Help Haratin women and children escape slavery!

 Who are the Haratin?

-The Haratin are the largest minority in Mauritania, numbering about 50% of the population.
-Of Black African origin, they are seen as the lowest caste and are heavily discriminated against in Mauritanian society.
+The Haratin are the largest minority in Mauritania, numbering about 40% of the population.
+Of black heritage, they are seen as the lowest caste and are heavily discriminated against in Mauritanian society.
 Until this day, Haratin women and children are born into slavery!
-Although slavery was finally criminalised in 2007, it is so deeply embedded in local structures and practices that the government does not enforce the anti-slavery laws.
+Although slavery was finally criminalised in 2007, it is so deeply embedded in society in the government fails to enforce anti-slavery laws.

 How can we help them?

 Providing former slaves with an education has proven to be one of the most efficient ways to fight slavery in Mauritania.
-Because, even if slaves are released, the lack of economic opportunities and the ongoing social discrimination often force them to go back to their masters.
+Because, even if slaves are released or manage to escape, the lack of economic opportunities and the ongoing social discrimination often force them to go back to their masters.
 That's why the fight against slavery in Mauritania has to touch on the most fundamental of needs: To provide alternative economic opportunities for people born into slavery - especially women and children.

 With YOUR help, we want to do the following: